 ‘Then he will say to those on his left, “Depart from me, you who are cursed, into the eternal fire prepared for the devil and his angels, for I was hungry and you gave me nothing to eat, I was thirsty and you gave me nothing to drink, I was a stranger and you did not invite me in, I needed clothes and you did not clothe me, I was sick and in prison, but you did not look after me”.
 They also will answer, “Lord, when did we see you hungry, or thirsty, or a stranger, or needing clothes, or sick or in prison and did not help you.”
 He will reply, “Truly I tell you, whatever you did not do for one of the least of these, you did not do for me.
 They will go away to eternal punishment, but the righteous to eternal life”.Matthew 25:41-46, NIV

 Let's make some concluding observations and reflections.
 The fundamental point about this parable is very similar to the earlier ones in this chapter.
-It's about readiness and faithfulness but it highlights an aspect of that readiness and faithfulness.
+It is about readiness and faithfulness but it highlights an aspect of that readiness and faithfulness.
 An aspect about readiness and faithfulness is an awareness of the needs of fellow believers and a willingness to help them.
 As we look around the world today, we can see that Christians are in vulnerable situations and suffering in all sorts of different contexts, whether in Communist countries, or in Islamic countries, or in one-party states, or in countries of great poverty and deprivation, or in countries where other religions are dominant, such as Hinduism.
-There's a whole variety of contexts, and the most up-to-date information suggests to us that Christians in many different contexts in the world are vulnerable to persecution.
-There's a real relevance to this text for us, and we should be open to helping financially, prayerfully, practically fellow believers in need, wherever we have opportunity to do so.
+There are a whole variety of contexts, and the most up-to-date information suggests to us that Christians in many different contexts in the world are vulnerable to persecution.
+There is a real relevance in this text for us, and we should be open to helping financially, prayerfully and practically fellow believers in need, wherever we have opportunity to do so.
 That applies particularly to those listening who live in free societies and who have opportunity to give and to support vulnerable people.

-We've now come to the end of this great teaching of Jesus in Matthew 24 and 25, on the end times and the Second Coming, including the judgement on Israel in the immediate historical period after Jesus' death and resurrection.
-I trust that you've come to a clearer understanding of some of these foundational teachings, and I trust that this will strengthen your faith, and strengthen your commitment, particularly to live your lives filled with faithfulness, and alertness, and energy and work for the Kingdom of God in the expectation that Jesus could come at any time, and in the hope that when he comes he'll find you ready and be able to say to you ‘well done good and faithful servant’.
+We have now come to the end of this great teaching of Jesus in Matthew 24 and 25, on the end times and the Second Coming, including the judgement on Israel in the immediate historical period after Jesus' death and resurrection.
+I trust that you have come to a clearer understanding of some of these foundational teachings, and I trust that this will strengthen your faith, and strengthen your commitment, particularly to live your lives filled with faithfulness, alertness and energy, and work for the Kingdom of God in the expectation that Jesus could come at any time, and in the hope that when he comes he will find you ready and be able to say to you ‘well done good and faithful servant’.